 The Eldest Cousin

-A coming of age story of a girl into womanhood, and an entangled love triangle with a Mediterranean backdrop.
+A coming of age story of a girl into womanhood, and an entangled love triangle set in a Mediterranean backdrop.

 Rosa is only twelve years old when her older cousin is orphaned, and she is forced to share a room with her.
 After the hasty move, the protagonist soon finds that her cousin represents everything she refuses to tolerate; Tina is an irresponsible, ungrateful and troublesome girl.
 But, little by little, Rosa will begin to realize that behind the things that repel her from Tina hides something that she longs for herself: to be an extroverted, powerful and sexy young woman capable of leaving her mark on the daily life of the Mediterranean town they live in.